Manggatal

-Menggatal or Manggatal is a Malaysian town and suburb of Kota Kinabalu District on the west coast of Sabah.
-It is an suburb of the state capital, Kota Kinabalu, and is under the jurisdiction of Kota Kinabalu City Hall.
+Menggatal or Manggatal is a Malaysian town, sub-district and suburb of Kota Kinabalu District on the west coast of Sabah.
+It is a suburb of the state capital, Kota Kinabalu, and is under the jurisdiction of Kota Kinabalu City Hall.
 It is located along Jalan Tuaran Lama, which is the main road leading north from Kota Kinabalu city centre to neighbouring Tuaran District.

 The town is notable for being one of few towns in Sabah where wooden pre-World War II era shophouses still stand.
 The sub-district area's land prices are constantly rising up as most of the land area in the coastal Kota Kinabalu have already been occupied.
 Many developers have key interests in this sub-district area as the population of the capital district is steadily increasing.

 Etymology

 The name "Manggatal" or "Menggatal" does not derive from hypothetical Malay word meaning "going itchy", but instead from the English language during the British North Borneo Company era.
-Those two words of the English language are "mango" and "town" in which the latter had since evolved into just “tal” due to the fast spoken linguistic nature of the native Dusuns residing in the sub-Jesselton area.
-This area of present-day Kota Kinabalu was referred to as “Mango Town” by the British colonials due to the infamous abundance of mangoes grown by the native Dusuns and Hakka Chinese community.
+Those two words of the English language are "mango" and "town" in which the latter had since evolved into just "tal" due to the fast spoken linguistic nature of the native Dusuns residing in the sub-Jesselton area.
+This area of present-day Kota Kinabalu was referred to as "Mango Town" by the British colonials due to the infamous abundance of mangoes grown by the native Dusuns and Hakka Chinese community.
 Since then, interactions between the native Dusuns, Bajaus and Hakka Chinese have turned the name of town into just 'Manggatal'.